-Wolke says that chefs like to use kosher salt because the coarse crystals are easy to handle and measure out with their fingers.
+Wolke says that chefs like using kosher salt because the coarse crystals are easy to handle and measure with their fingers.
 You can grab a pinch of it and have something substantial as compared to table salt.

-Because the kosher salt has bigger crystal you actually have to use more kosher salt for the same saltiness.
+Because kosher salt has bigger crystals, you must use more kosher salt for the same saltiness.
 This can create problems when you are following a recipe that calls for 1 teaspoon of table salt or 1 teaspoon of kosher salt.

 Here are a few conversions that might help.